osbama/group-cluster/docs/_sources/introduction/getting_started.rst.txt

 Connect to our workstations
 -----------------

 You may connect to our group workstations via *SSH* to ``carbon.physics.metu.edu.tr``.
 This means that on Linux and OSX you may directly connect by opening a terminal and writing ``ssh username@carbon.physics.metu.edu.tr``.
-From Windows, you may connect via PuTTY which is available in the Software Center.
+From Windows, you may connect via a dedicated application like PuTTY, or using the Windows Subsytem for Linux (WSL) .
 X-forwarding for graphical applications is possible.
-There exists also a webinterface to allow easy graphical file transfer.
+There exists also methods to allow easy graphical file transfer.
 Please see the following link for details to all mentioned methods. :doc:`/account/login`

 On nodes and files
 ------------------

 When you login, you will be on a login node.
-Do *not* run any long-lasting programs here.
+Do *not* run any long-lasting programs here, or you risk your account being banned.
 The login node shall only be used for job preparation (see below) and simple file operations.

 You will also be in your home directory ``/home/username``.
 This is accessible to all workstations.
 This space is **not** backed up.
 Please remove old files regularly. :doc:`/storage/storage`